 Show Your Colors

 You would probably do this even if I hadn’t said anything.
 Clothes are clothes and no one is going to bat an eye if you’re out in public wearing an orange, black, or purple sweatshirt while shopping for groceries, but the real reason for wearing the colors will be your little secret.
-Of course, you could always “up the ante” by wearing something distinctly Halloween related, like a shirt that says, “Can’t wait for Second Halloween!”
-(Coming soon).
+Of course, you could always “up the ante” by wearing something distinctly Halloween related, like a shirt that says, “Just waiting for Halloween”.

 Try A New Halloween Recipe Every Week